 Council established a Financial Reserve to provide for continued operations for one year if there are unexpected interruptions in cash flow or unexpected expenses.
 As well, the Financial Reserve is intended to provide funds to cover the costs of any unexpected disciplinary hearings.
 Council has set an objective of \$1,200,000 for the Financial Reserve.
-During the prior year.
-Council motioned to transfer 37% (2021 - 50%) of the operating surplus to the Financial Reserve and 63% (2021 - 50%) to the General Unrestricted Reserve.
+During 2022, Council motioned to transfer 37% of the operating surplus to the Financial Reserve and 63% to the General Unrestricted Reserve.
+During this fiscal year, council motion to transfer \$300,000 from the General unrestricted reserve to the Financial Reserve to increase the Financial Reserve to \$1,500,000.
 Transfers to and from the Financial Reserve require Council approval.